hexalang/Hexa/docs/reference.md

 Most ideas have been validated through real-world Hexa usage in web and systems programming.

+> [!NOTE]
-> NOTE: This file will be transformed into an auto-test for a parser.
+> This file will be transformed into an auto-test for a parser.

+> [!IMPORTANT]
-> NOTE: Only minimal semantic overview is provided here.
+> Only minimal semantic overview is provided here.
 Syntax is key.

 # State